November 20, 2024

 We don’t give financial advice, however diversification is essential in mitigating risk.
 You should not hold all your assets in a single stablecoin like Tether (we wouldn’t at all to be honest).
 Instead, consider diversifying across multiple stablecoins such as USDC, which has different backing mechanisms and transparency practices.

 For long-term holdings, consider using cold storage solutions.
 Cold storage keeps cryptocurrencies offline and secure from online threats including exchanges going insolvent.
-Hardware wallets like Ledger and Trezor are options for securely storing digital assets.
+Hardware wallets like and Trezor are options for securely storing digital assets.